kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

 # Conclusion

 ```
-You must not that this strategy is trading is a low frequency approach and this
+You must note that this strategy is trading is a low frequency approach and this
 fits to make steady income over a period of time.
 For high Frequency Trading the result of the return is quite high.